What documents does Student Legal Services recommend?

 What should students do with their documents?

-We suggest that students who live on-campus keep a copy somewhere safe but accessible in their residence hall room.
-They should let their roommate, resident advisor, and hall director know that they have a Healthcare Power of Attorney and where it is located.
-Your student should also let others know that s/he is close to who might be with her in the unfortunate event the document needs to be invoked.
+We recommend that students living on campus keep a copy of their Healthcare Power of Attorney (HPOA) in a secure but accessible location within their residence hall room.
+They should inform their roommate, resident advisor, and hall director that they have an HPOA and where it is stored.
+Students should also notify any close friends or trusted individuals who may be with them in the event the document needs to be used.

 Additionally, Student Health Services provides information about how to access student health records.